JoanneChangInnova/password-validation/README.md

 `ValidationService` incorporates two patterns: fetches the appropriate validator by passing the Input type and executes the validate() method that applies to the selected strategy.

-### How to use in Maven
+### How to access

-download repository zip and build:

-    mvn install
+Download repository zip > Extract zip > Open IntelliJ > On the menu bar, File > Open > Navigate to the directory where pom.xml is.

 run test:

     mvn test